Toy Story 5: Marketing

-The film's first scene was previewed at the Annecy International Animation Film Festival on June 13, 2025 and at Destination D23 on August 30, 2025, where Pete Docter described the film's logline as "Toy meets Tech".
-The teaser trailer was released on November 12, 2025, gaining 140 million views within 24 hours.
+The film's opening scene was previewed at the Annecy International Animation Film Festival on June 13, 2025, and at Destination D23 on August 30, 2025, where Pete Docter described the log line as "Toy meets Tech".
+The teaser trailer was released in November 2025 and amassed 142 million views within 24 hours.
+The film had a red-carpet launch event at the Odeon Luxe Leicester Square in London on May 28, 2026.